Mankell Family History

 Numbers on the map indicate areas in Sweden where ancestors lived.

-1. Skåne Province in southern Sweden is the ancestral home of the Mortensen family.
-Vivian Jordin Mankell's grandmother Mary Mortensen was from Onslunda, southwest of Kristianstad.
+1. Skåne Province in southern Sweden is the ancestral home of the Mortenson family.
+Vivian Jordin Mankell's grandmother Mary Mortenson was from Onslunda, southwest of Kristianstad.
 Mary's mother Margreta Nilsdotter was from Onslunda also.
-Mary's father Ole Mortensen was from the Tryde area which is south of Onslunda.
-He must of moved to Onslunda to live when married.
-The family left Sweden in 1871or 1872 and settled in Cosmos (Meeker County) Minnesota.
+Mary's father Ole Mortenson was from the Tryde area which is south of Onslunda.
+He moved to Onslunda after the marriage.
+The family left Sweden in 1872 and settled in Cosmos (Meeker County) Minnesota.

 2. Karlskrona, along the southeastern shore of Sweden, was the home of Johan Herman Mankell after he left Christiansfeld Denmark.
 Johan and his second wife Helena Svedman had several children born in this city.